 Stories

-reboots the franchise has witnessed, many different stories are told through the games.
+Because of the several reboots the franchise has witnessed, many different stories are told through the games.
 They all share similar story elements; for example, they are all set in ancient Persia, and they all feature a man who is adept at acrobatic feats attempting to save a plot element in that particular story.

 Original trilogy storyline